Keep Our Campus Beautiful

-As the end of the Fall semester approaches, many future Sam Houston State University graduates are beginning to pose for fun photos around our beautiful campus.
+As the end of the spring semester approaches, many future Sam Houston State University graduates are beginning to pose for fun photos around our beautiful campus.
 Recently, confetti-toss photos have soared in popularity as each graduate puts their unique touch on the pictures they snap.
 But, did you know that those tiny bits of plastic can do more harm than good and ruin some of the most beautiful spots on campus such as the Blatchley Bell Tower and Old Main pit for months?
 Confetti and glitter are micro plastics that are not biodegradable.
 These bits of trash are washed down storm drains, ultimately impacting water quality and marine life in the area.

 It also causes a strain on the SHSU staff who maintain our beautiful campus.
 Graduation season can set the maintenance crew back with hours of work trying to pick up these tiny pieces.
 While no one is asking students to not celebrate their big accomplishment, the glitter is litter campaign aims to encourage students to be mindful of our campus beauty when taking photos.

 Throwing confetti and glitter on the ground is not only littering, but harmful to the environment too.
 Sam Houston State is home to chickens, ducks, squirrels and countless other wildlife.
 The confetti trash left on the ground is often consumed by wildlife, harming animals on campus.